coder/packages/railway/railway.md

 The current version of the template allows you to set an optional environment variable `CODER_WILDCARD_ACCESS_URL` which will allow you to forward ports from your workspace to a custom wildcard subdomain of the URL you provide.
 This is useful if you want to access a service running in your workspace from a browser.
 For example, if you set `CODER_WILDCARD_ACCESS_URL` to `*.coder.example.com`, you can access a service running on port 8080 in your workspace by visiting `8080--app-name-workspace-name-.coder.example.com` in your browser.

-&gt; Note: This is an optional step.
+> Note: This is an optional step.
 If you do not set this variable, you will not be able to access services running in your workspace from a browser.
 For more information.
+You have to use a custom domain with Railway and cannot use railway's built-in domain for this wildcard.

-&gt; You can later add more environment variables by going to Dashboard &gt; Coder (Service) &gt; Settings &gt; Environment Variables.
-See [this](https://coder.com/docs/v2/latest/cli/server) for more information on environment variables that can be set.
+> Note: You can set environment variables by going to _Dashboard &gt; Coder (Service) &gt; Settings &gt; Environment Variables_.
+See our [docs](https://coder.com/docs/v2/latest/cli/server) for more information on environment variables that can be set.

 ### 2. Attach a custom domain